henry2004y/Ganymede/menu2.md

 10-moment equation model.

+## Exosphere

+\fig{/assets/Exosphere_Ganymede.jpg}
+Possible source and loss mechanisms for the exosphere of Ganymede.

 ## Ionosphere Model

 This is a test particle model built in the same group as the first hybrid model by [Carnielli+ 2019][Carnielli+2019].
 They have a [follow-up paper][Carnielli+2020] on Constraining Ganymede's neutral and plasma properties , with the improvements of adding collisions between ion and neutral species.
 However, they found that this effect is only important below 200 km altitude.